ccnmaastricht/SSU/README.md

 ### `sync_node`

-This directory contains files for the 'sync_node', a special ROS2 node that acts as the Simulation Manager for the entire system, ensuring that all modules are synchronized with respect to simulated time.
+This directory contains files for the 'sync_node', a special ROS2 node that acts as the Simulation Coordinator for the entire system, ensuring that all modules are synchronized with respect to simulated time.

 ## Quick Start